JJFranko/oauth2-client-cfml/README.md

-# CFML oAuth 2 Component
+# Standalone CFML oAuth 2 Component

 A ColdFusion CFC to manage authentication using the OAuth2 protocol.